 Customer care and enrollment expenses primarily consist of compensation and benefits costs for personnel engaged in assistance to applicants who call our customer care center and for enrollment personnel who assist applicants during the enrollment process.
-In preparation for the Medicare annual enrollment period during 2014 and 2015, and to a lesser extent the open enrollment period for individual and family health insurance plans during 2014 and 2015, we began ramping up our customer care center staff during our third quarter to handle the anticipated increased volume of health insurance transactions.
+In preparation for the Medicare annual enrollment period during 2014, 2015 and 2016, and to a lesser extent the open enrollment period for individual and family health insurance plans during 2014, 2015 and 2016, we began ramping up our customer care center staff during our third quarter to handle the anticipated increased volume of health insurance transactions.
 Additionally, in the first quarter of 2015, we retained some Medicare sales and enrollment personnel to handle the increased volume of individual and family plan applications during the annual open enrollment periods for individual and family health insurance that ended on February 15, 2015.
-We expect customer care and enrollment expenses to marginally increase in each sequential quarter of 2016 to handle the anticipated increase in volume of Medicare-related health insurance transactions during the Medicare annual enrollment period in the fourth quarter.
+In the first quarter of 2016, we retained substantially all of our Medicare sales and enrollment personnel to handle the anticipated increased volume of Medicare-related applications outside of the open enrollment period during 2016 compared to 2015.
+As a result of the increase in Medicare annual enrollment period in the fourth quarter of 2016, we expect customer care and enrollment expenses to increase in the fourth quarter of 2016 compared to the fourth quarter of 2015.